 Over the next few weeks, we will be exploring how you can enhance your participation in decisions that affect your work and that ultimately protect your program and your budget.
 Or in the words of the title character in “Hamilton,”

 When you got skin in the game, you stay in the game.
 But you don’t get a win unless you play in the game.

-For help in planning your healthcare strategy, download our free guide, Creative Bravery: Face to Face Marketing Strategies for the Healthcare Industry now.
+For help in planning your healthcare strategy and working with a healthcare exhibit house, download our free guide, Creative Bravery: Face to Face Marketing Strategies for the Healthcare Industry now.